Breakfast

 Original Pancake House Buttermilk Pancakes

-Read moreThey may not be as intriguing as the German Pancakes, 49’er Flap Jacks, or the other specialty hotcakes at Original Pancake House, but if pancake skills of any chain are best judged by how they put together a stack of old-fashioned buttermilks, then this chain is at the top of the game.
+Read moreThey may not be as unique as the German Pancakes, 49’er Flap Jacks, or the other specialty hotcakes at Original Pancake House, but the plain buttermilk pancakes here rank among the best I’ve had.
+If a restaurant's pancake skills are best judged by how well they craft a stack of old-fashioned buttermilks, then this chain deserves a ribbon.

-The first step to making a perfect clone of these delicious flapjacks is to use clarified butter on your skillet or flat grill to keep the pancakes from sticking.
-This method will add better flavor to your pancakes than using a flavorless oil, and it’s how the Original Pancakes House makes their pancakes.
-So we'll do the same in my Original Pancake House Buttermilk Pancakes recipe below.
+The first step in creating the perfect clone of these delicious flapjacks is to use clarified butter on your skillet or flat grill to prevent the pancakes from sticking.
+This method enhances the flavor of your pancakes more than oil, and it’s the technique used by the Original Pancake House.
+Therefore, we’ll do the same in my Original Pancake House Buttermilk Pancakes copycat recipe below.

 When you’ve got your clarified butter ready, the rest is a cinch.
-Mix the batter, measure 1/3-cup portions onto a hot pan or griddle greased with the butter, cook the pancakes until golden brown on both sides, then serve up a stack with whipped butter and warm maple syrup on the side.
+Mix the batter, and measure 1/3-cup portions onto a hot pan or griddle greased with the butter.
+Cook the pancakes until golden brown on both sides, then serve up a stack with whipped butter and warm maple syrup on the side.

 Try my Original Pancake House Dutch baby and apple pancake recipes here.